shermam/entity-generator/README.md

 Node version 8.11.2 or higher is required.

-Running this generator will not add Entity Framework to your projec.
+Running this generator will not add Entity Framework to your project.
 You will have add it your self and then run the generator just to create the classes

 Suggestions and help are welcome.